shawnyu5/stupid_hackathon_2022/presentation.md

 # Yappo or ZAPPO

-Brought to you by Harsim, Shawn, Issac, Eric, Ivan
+Brought to you by Harsim, Shawn, Issac, Erik, Ivan

 ---